 - Etc., etc., etc.

 What we have to understand in this life is that we will not know all the details.
 Only God does.
 And that’s perfect.
-All we need to do is trust Him, and lay our burdens at His feet.
+All we need to do is trust Him and lay our burdens at His feet.
 He can sort through, repair, and give us peace of mind when it comes to our past.

 All He needs you to do is fill your horn with oil and go!

-Oil is a symbol for the anointing of God.
+Oil is a symbol of the anointing of God.
 As God charges Samuel to fill his horn with oil, He also charges us to fill ourselves with Him.
 We have to make a daily decision to do this – to move intentionally from grief to filling ourselves with Him.
-You can meditate on the past or meditate on a scripture.
+You can meditate on the past or meditate on scripture.
 You can keep talking about the hurt or talk about God’s goodness.
 And you can keep asking why or to hold fast to the hope laid before you.

 Related Post: Believe, Repent, Turn and GO!